postmannen/go-check-fileChanged/README.md

 # go-check-fileChanged

-* Checks for json file change.
+* Continously check for json file change.
 * If changed, read and decode json.
 * Put the decoded content into a map.